Yes, Primal Mac & Cheese is Possible!

 I enjoy Organic Valley Cheese and used it in this recipe.
 While cheese is amazing, I do eat it in moderation, because dairy does bother my stomach if I eat it all the time.

 Science time!
 If you are worried about the fat content in this dish, know that saturated fat IS your friend!
 It keeps you fuller longer and helps with brain function.
 (Your brain is made up of mostly cholesterol and saturated fats.)
 This is a fantastic and informative Article by Mark Sisson; it discusses why fat is good for you when combined with a low carb diet, aka Paleo.

 I hope you enjoy this yummy treat and some new found knowledge on fat!

-- 2 boxes of Capello's Fettuccine Pasta or if you can tolerate grains, 1 box of rice macaroni pasta
+- 2 boxes of Capello's Fettuccine Pasta 1 box of rice macaroni pasta

 - 3 tbs grassfed butter